Tips & Tricks

 Second, address the environment, not just the behaviour.
 If you are making errors consistently, something about your current system, workload, or environment is producing them.
 Trying harder within a broken system produces the same result with more stress.
 Change the system: add a checklist, build in a review step, reduce your task load, ask for clearer briefs.

 Third, tell your manager before they tell you.
-If you know your error rate is higher than it should be, have a direct conversation: “I have noticed I have been making more mistakes on X type of task.
-I am putting [specific system] in place to fix that.
-I wanted to flag it rather than wait.”
-This is what workplace accountability looks like in practice — and it builds far more trust than hoping no one notices.
+Have a direct conversation: “I have noticed I have been making more mistakes on X type of task.
+I am putting [specific system] in place to fix that.”

 If you are in your first 90 days at a new job, a higher-than-usual error rate is completely normal.
 Most employers expect it.
 What matters is the trajectory, not the starting point.

-The mistakes new employees make at work most often fall into four categories:
+The mistakes new employees make most often fall into four categories:

 • Not writing things down.
 You are learning a new system while simultaneously doing the work.
-Your working memory is at capacity.
-Write everything down during the onboarding period — even things that feel obvious.
-You will be surprised how much detail evaporates.
+Write everything down.

 • Trying to prove competence by working too fast.
 Speed without accuracy is not impressive.
-Slowing down, doing things correctly, and asking good questions is far more valuable to a new employer than rushing and getting things wrong.
+Slowing down and asking good questions is far more valuable.

 • Not establishing clear deadlines upfront.
-In a new role, “soon” and “when you get a chance” are ambiguous — and you do not yet know the unspoken norms around urgency.
-Always confirm a specific date and time.
+In a new role, “soon” and “when you get a chance” are ambiguous.

 Even with all the right systems, significant mistakes still happen.
 How you handle them determines far more about your reputation than the mistake itself.